 - Quitting smoking since tobacco products may contribute to the weakening of the discs.

 Q: Are there complementary and alternative medicine procedures that I can try for my herniated disc?

 A: With the guidance from your doctor, you may consider alternative and complementary treatments to help relieve the chronic back pain associated with herniated discs.
 These include chiropractic procedures, acupuncture, and massage.

 Get the Best Symptomatic Relief from the Care of Experts in Gramercy Pain Center

 You don’t have to endure the back pain associated with herniated discs forever.
-At Gramercy Pain Center, we’re here to help you go back to your normal activities through our expert pain management plan that includes physical therapy and minimally-invasive treatments, guided by our pain specialists Ajay Varma, MD, DABA, DABAPM, and Ali Valimahomed, MD.
+At Gramercy Pain Center, we’re here to help you go back to your normal activities through our expert pain management plan that includes physical therapy and minimally-invasive treatments, guided by our pain specialist Ajay Varma, MD, DABA, DABAPM.
 Contact us today and visit our pain clinic near you to achieve a pain-free life again.